guettli/programming-guidelines/README.rst

 Don't waste time doing it "generic and reusable" if you don't need to
 ----------------------------------------------------------------------
 If you are doing some kind of software project for the first time, then focus on getting it done.
-Don't waste time to do it perfect, reusable, perfomant or portable.
+Don't waste time to do it perfect, reusable, fast or portable.
 You don't know the needs of the future today.
 One main goal: Try to make your code easy to understand without comments.

 Use all features PostgreSQL does offer
 --------------------------------------